matthewbaggett/matthewbaggett.github.io/index.md

 # Matthew Baggett

-Developer, Electronics Design Enthusiast, Terraform Evangelist, Docker Preacher and Automation-ist currently residing in Almere, Netherlands.
+PHP Developer, Electronics Design Enthusiast, Terraform Evangelist, Docker Preacher and CI/CD Automation-ist currently residing in Almere, Netherlands.
 Previously, I've lived in Maastricht in the Netherlands, and Manchester, Sheffield and Leicester, England.
+I've written things in a variety of languages outside of the PHP ecosystem, but I always seem to come back to it as a pragmatic choice.
 I'm originally from Oxford, England.

 The latest version of my CV in PDF format is [always available here](https://matthewbaggett.github.io/Matthew_Baggett_CV.pdf).